kaldi-asr/kaldi/egs/gp/README.txt

 Each subdirectory of this directory contains the scripts for a sequence of experiments.

-Note: s1 is the "default" set of scripts at the moment.
+Please see s5/ which is the currently recommended set of scripts.

-  s1: This setup is experiments with GMM-based systems with various
-      Maximum Likelihood
-      techniques including global and speaker-specific transforms.
-      See a parallel setup in ../wsj/s3
+(the scripts in s1/ are deprecated.)